alfonsosanchezbeato/OpenCV_reg/modules/reg/README.txt

 number of degrees of freedom that we can.

 In the file map_test.cpp some examples on how to use this module can be seen.
 There is a test function for each MapperGrad*.
 A motion is simulated on an input image and then we register the moved image using a MapperPyramid created with the right MapperGrad*.
 The difference images of the pictures before and after registering are displayed, and the ground truth parameters and the calculated ones are printed.
 Additionally, two images from a real video are registered using first SURF features and then MapperGradProj+MapperPyramid.
 The difference between the images and the difference of the registered images using the two methods are displayed.
 It can be seen in the differences shown that using a pixel based difference we can achieve more accuracy.

+To test the module you must have OpenCV and cmake installed.
+You must set the environment variable OpenCV_DIR to the directory where OpenCV is installed (where OpenCVConfig.cmake is found) and then execute

+C:\path\to\reg> cmake .

+in the folder where the module is located to generate the solution/Makefile file.
+After that, you can compile the map_test executable.
+To run it you must make sure that the OS can find the OpenCV libraries, adding its location to either PATH (Windows) or LD_LIBRARY_PATH (Linux) environment variables.

 As a final note, this is an initial release: all operations are made using double floating point numbers and no big effort has been made to optimize the